 Key Information and Institute Background

-• The Cohen Family Leaders in Light Institute has two components, the first being a series of monthly seminars over an eight-month period, beginning in September 2023.
-Upon the completion of the seminars in May 2024, the second component will feature practical application of the seminar content, in which participants will leverage their learnings to enhance their own work, raise awareness and inspire action in their respective communities, and catalyze change.
-Both components of the institute (learning and application) will last through December 2024.
+• The Cohen Family Leaders in Light Institute has two components, the first being a series of monthly seminars over a nine-month period, beginning in September 2026.
+Upon the completion of the seminars in May 2027, the second component will feature practical application of the seminar content, in which participants will apply their learnings to enhance their own work, raise awareness and inspire action in their respective communities, and catalyze change.
+Both components of the institute (learning and application) will last December 2027.

-• The Cohen Family Leaders in Light Institute is a group of diverse community leaders from across Cincinnati, bound together in propelling civility and strengthening democratic tradition.
+• Leaders in Light is a group of diverse community leaders from across Cincinnati, bound together in propelling civility and strengthening democratic tradition.
 We connect to combat antisemitism, extremism, and hate, and inspire community change.
-We learn from the unique challenges and opportunities each of our communities face, and come together in education and action to build towards a stronger inclusive democracy.
-We leverage our extended networks to multiply influence and maximize impact, working together to create systemic change and empower positive outcomes.
+We learn from the unique challenges and opportunities each of our communities face, and come together in education and action to build toward a stronger inclusive democracy.
+We use our extended networks to multiply influence and maximize impact, working together to create systemic change and empower positive outcomes.

-• The recent surge of extremism in the forms of antisemitism, racism, xenophobia, and other bigoted ideologies, and the migration of that extremist ideology from the fringes towards the center of our society demand that we identify new and innovative strategies to combat these forms of hate.
-Rising rates of antisemitism, the January 6, 2021 attack on the US Capitol, and an increasingly radical political landscape characterize these intersecting modes of hate as well as the potential for extremism to harm our democracy.
+• Polarization is tearing at our civic fabric.
+Misinformation spreads faster than truth.
+Extremism in all its forms, including antisemitism, racism, and xenophobia, has moved from the fringes to the mainstream.
+Cincinnati needs leaders who can bridge divides, counter hate, and strengthen inclusive democracy.
 It is now crucial, even necessary, that we develop a network of informed and skilled stewards of democratic engagement; leaders who are equipped with contemporary understanding and modern tools designed to help them steer their respective organizations and networks, as well as our collective community through these volatile, divisive, and polarized times.
-The Cohen Family Leaders in Light Institute is an investment in developing, connecting, and empowering community change makers to immunize their networks and serve as force multipliers, capable of rallying their respective constituencies and the often silenced center against the viruses of extremism and hate.
+Leaders in Light is an investment in developing, connecting, and empowering community change makers to strengthen their networks and serve as force multipliers, capable of rallying their communities to counter extremism and hate.

-• The Cohen Family Leaders in Light Institute has two components, the first being a series of monthly seminars over an eight-month period, beginning in September 2023.
-These seminars will feature nationally-recognized innovative experts and thought leaders, combined with participatory and relational learning that unpacks the relationship between extremism and inclusive democracy, with a focus on particularities of antisemitism and its connections to extremist threats to democracy.
+• Leaders in Light has two components, the first being a series of monthly seminars over an eight-month period, beginning in September 2026.
+These seminars will feature nationally recognized innovative experts and thought leaders, combined with participatory and relational learning that unpacks the relationship between extremism and inclusive democracy, with a focus on particularities of antisemitism and its connections to extremist threats to democracy.
 Seminars will explore drivers of extremism, such as conspiracy theory, trauma, and scarcity.
 Participants will unpack the challenges and opportunities of intersectionality, the power and pitfalls of populism, and the way value hierarchies influence differing worldviews and approaches.
 Participants will also learn critical tools that will transform their ability to lead their community in an environment of extreme polarization.
-The second component will be practical application, lasting approximately nine months, during which participants will leverage their learnings to catalyze community change.
+The second component will be practical application, lasting approximately nine months, during which participants will apply their learnings to catalyze community change.

-• In year one of the program, the Cohen Family Leaders in Light Institute requires each fellow to commit to attending seven learning sessions over a period eight months, with intermittent small group and individualized work to develop plans for practical application of the learning.
+• In year one of the program, Leaders in Light requires each fellow to attend seven learning sessions over a period of nine months, with intermittent small group and individualized work to develop plans for practical application of the learning.
 Participants must be able to commit to the full length of the institute.
-During the subsequent period of practical application in the community, participants will continue to meet online or in-person regularly for check-ins.
-In this portion of the program, participants will receive a stipend to bring this learning back into the communities they serve and catalyze community change.
-Both components of the institute (learning and application) will last through December 2024.
+During the subsequent period of practical application in the community, participants will continue to meet online or in-person for regular check-ins.
+In this portion of the program, participants will receive dedicated mentoring and organizational support to design and implement personalized action plans.
+Both components of the institute (learning and application) will last through December 2027.

 ACCOMPLISHMENTS

-A major component of the Cohen Family Leaders in Light Institute is discourse and dialogue.
+A major component of Leaders in Light is discourse and dialogue.
 Scholar in Resident Yavilah McCoy joined former JCRC Director Jackie Congedo for an interview with WVXU's Lucy May on Cincinnati Edition to explore those themes in light of comments made by Whoopi Goldberg.

 CLICK BELOW TO LISTEN AND READ